pendulum-project/ntpd-rs/README.md

 # ntpd-rs

-ntpd-rs is an implementation of NTP completely written in Rust, with a focus on exposing a minimal attack surface.
+ntpd-rs is an implementation of NTP written entirely in Rust, with a focus on exposing a minimal attack surface.
 Both client and server functionality are stable (see release v0.2.0).
 Work on NTS support is completed, and an alpha release is available (see release v0.3.0-alpha.4).

-If a feature you need is missing please let us know.
+If a feature you need is missing please let us know by opening an issue.

 ## Quick start